 With the exception of Windows Vista (which by default includes the .NET Framework 3.0), all operating systems require you to install the .NET Framework 3.0 in order to run and develop managed applications.
 Some sample tools included in the Windows SDK also require you to install the .NET Framework 3.0.

 The .NET Framework 3.0 Runtime components ship with Longhorn Server, but are only installed if you choose the AppServer role.
 Windows Longhorn Server does not include the .NET Framework 3.0 by default.

 Visual Studio 2005 Extensions

-Download Visual Studio 2005 Extensions for WF and Visual Studio 2005 Extensions for WCF, WP to install the Workflow Foundation, Windows Communication Foundation, and Windows Workflow Presentation project templates into Visual Studio.
+Download Visual Studio 2005 Extensions for WCF, WP to install the Workflow Foundation, Windows Communication Foundation, and Windows Workflow Presentation project templates into Visual Studio.
 Using these extensions requires Visual Studio 2005 Professional Edition.
 These packages were previously known as the “Orcas Tools for .NET 3.0 (formerly WinFX) CTP.”
 Note: Extensions for WCF, WPF are not supported and are distributed as a community technology preview.

 The Windows SDK contains documents, samples, APIs, and tools for both managed and native programming.
 Download the SDK for Windows Vista C++ headers and APIs.